friggframework/frigg-template-app/packages/cfa-template/README.md

 This is the official base template for [Create Frigg App](https://github.com/friggframework/create-frigg-app), a CLI tool for generating new Frigg applications.

+If you don't specify a template (for example, `--template typescript`), this template will be used by default.

 The primary purpose of this template is to provide a structured starting point for developing applications with the Frigg framework.

 ## Editing and Running the Template Locally